 Applying to the Program

-Early in the application process, begin a dialogue with the School of Nursing (e-mail the Office of Global Outreach) about payment of program fees.
+Early in the application process, begin a dialogue with the School of Nursing (e-mail the Office of Global Affairs) about payment of program fees.

 Compile the following documents in PDF or Word Document format (.doc or .docx):